Hellenic Centre: History

-There were many attempts to establish such a centre before but the breakthrough arrived in 1992 with a combination of trustees, fund-raising and our now permanent venue.

-The Hellenic Centre is located in an early 20th century Portland stone and red brick building in the charming and sought-after area just off Marylebone High Street in central London.
-This was purchased with the help of generous donations and support from many individuals and organisations amongst them the A G Leventis Foundation, Fafalios Shipping SA, the Bank of Cyprus London Ltd, the Michael Marks Foundation, and the Governments of Greece and Cyprus.
+Following previous unsuccessful attempts to establish such a centre, the acquisition of a building in 1992 was a key step.
+The Hellenic Centre is located in an early 20th century Portland stone and red brick building close to Marylebone High Street in central London.
+This was purchased for £1.25 million in 1992, with the help of donations and support from individuals and organisations including the A G Leventis Foundation, Fafalios Shipping SA, the Bank of Cyprus London Ltd, the Michael Marks Foundation, and the governments of Greece and Cyprus.

-The Hellenic Community Trust was established as a charitable body to take ownership of the building, and an appeal was then launched to raise further money needed for the renovations and refurbishment that were required to provide a number of meeting and exhibition rooms, including the Great Hall.
+The Hellenic Community Trust was established as a charitable body to take ownership of the building.
+An appeal was then launched to raise further money needed for renovations and refurbishment required to provide meeting and exhibition rooms, including the Great Hall.
 The centre was blessed by the ecumenical patriarch Bartholomew I in 1993, and officially inaugurated on November 18, 1994, by the president of the Republic of Cyprus Glafcos Clerides.

+The centre is run by the trustees and an executive board (all volunteers); a full-time director manages the centre on a day-to-day basis, with the necessary administrative support.